xXAI-botXx/CPP/README.md

 ```

-> Important hint: If you want to use git and github, make sure to go to developer settings and to personal access tokens.
+If you want to use git and github, make sure to go to developer settings and to personal access tokens.
 There you can create a new token with a name and a password/token.
 This is needed from Eclipse to authentificate with your account and only so you can use eclipse with git/github.
 Your normal user name and password will not work.

+Install CMake addon: On 'Help \> Eclipse Marketplace' search for 'CMake' and install the CMake Editor.

+Next another important step is to add MinGW32 to Eclipse.
+For that open *Window* \> *Preferences* \> *C/C++* \> *Core Build*.
+There you can add MinGW -> add the path to the gcc.exe in the bin folder.

+For adding a C++ Project you can go to 'File \> Import' and select 'General \> File from Folder' or from 'Git \> Project from Git'.

+You can detect nested projects, by right clicking on your top project folder in the Project Explorer.
+Then choose *Configure* and *Configure and Detect nested Projects*.